-Easy Keto-Friendly Egg Muffins
+Easy Denver Omelette Muffins

 In the morning I need quick breakfast ideas without a lot of fuss because my brain just does not kick into gear until I am two coffees in.
-When I don’t have things ready to go and need to think about it the easiest choice is cereal.
+When I don’t have things ready to go and need to think about breakfast the easiest choice is cereal.

 How To Make Egg Muffins

 Step One: Preheat oven to 350° F. Grease a 12-cup muffin tin well.
 I like to use butter to grease my muffin cups but you can use cooking spray if you prefer.

 Don’t use paper muffin tin liners though because the eggs will stick to them and it will be near impossible to peel the liner off.

 Step Two: Add the olive oil to a pan over medium-high heat and toss in the chopped onion, red pepper, and chopped mushrooms.
 Cook until the onions become opaque and the red peppers softened.
 About 3 minutes.
 Remove the cooked veggies from the heat and let them cool slightly.